How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 #2.
 Get Your “Ducks in a Row”

 Develop and collate your sources of property information to create a list of potential properties that are aligned with your respective objectives.
 Your sources may include local real estate agents, online property portals, newspapers, real estate magazines, government websites, fliers, local events, your networks including investment clubs and SACCOs.
-Finding and identifying profitable deals takes a bit of experience so it is also strongly recommended that you drive around to actually visit the properties and to expand your information sources to include local agents who can identify motivated sellers.
+Finding and identifying profitable deals takes a bit of experience, so it is also strongly recommended that you drive around to actually visit the properties and to expand your information sources to include local agents who can identify motivated sellers.

 Your local realtor will be able to identify investment opportunities and motivated sellers.
-They will be an integral source of information on comparable properties, accurate market valuations, providing you with networks to resource persons, undervalued opportunities and they will be an invaluable resource in helping achieve your objectives.
+They will be an integral source of information on comparable properties, accurate market valuations, providing you with networks to resource persons, undervalued opportunities, and they will be an invaluable resource in helping achieve your objectives.

 #3.
 Study the Market

 Understanding the markets is also critical to an awareness of when to invest.
 Like all markets, the real estate market is not immune to cycles.
 Markets go soft for a variety of reasons.
 Importantly though, it places sellers at a great disadvantage because demand becomes highly depressed.
-In Kenya, the season of political contest invariably causes the market to go soft leading to an oversupply of particular types of properties.
+In Kenya, the season of political contest invariably causes the market to go soft, leading to an oversupply of particular types of properties.
 With so many sellers trying to cash out in a market with very few buyers, prices become depressed and great bargains abound.

 #4.
 Leverage Your Networks